 - Awesome McCoolname: America Jones.
 It even has stars in it when said out loud!

-- A World Half Full: A significant portion of the cast are burnouts, college grads working in part time jobs as waiters, on top of a lot of them having severe emotional conflict.
+- A World Half Full: A significant portion of the cast are burnouts, college grads working part-time jobs as waiters, and a lot of them having severe emotional conflict.
 They still get better day by day though.

 - Berserk Button: